|

 .

-you proceed, you’ll try to hold yourself up.
-You’ll find that you
+hold yourself up.
+You’ll find that you had already wasted

-had already wasted substantial time of the minute before the next
+substantial time of the minute before the next station or in some

-station or in some exams where there is a post encounter oral or
+exams where there is a post encounter oral or writing question

-writing question period or patient notes writing period.
+period or patient notes writing period.

 .